 Communication, Public Awareness and Information Dissemination - This involves a multifaceted approach including, implementing the Communication Plan, identifying targeted audiences, key messaging, media items, project site public events, circulation of monitoring data and reports and the website (www.waiautrust.org.nz, designed and maintained by Tim Mann of Te Anau).
-The Strategic Programme will take the Trust's online presence to a new level, with interactive mapping 'stories' about the Waiau Catchment and the Trust's work to be accessible through the Trust's website.
-Additionally, the Trust circulates 120 copies of the Annual Report to interested organisations and individuals in the community.
-Mark provides tours of the Trust's major habitat projects to various groups, and presents on the Trust's work on request.
+This year the Trust began building a relationship with Hauroko Valley Primary School and Waiau Area School, starting with planting days at some of the Trust's sites.
+The Trust circulates 120 copies of the Annual Report to interested organisations and individuals in the community.
+Roger provides tours of the Trust's major habitat projects to various groups, and presents on the Trust's work on request.
 The Trust education policy initiative, of using contract students to carry out project monitoring/research work is viewed as an important aspect of Trust work under this Output.
 The Trust has a number of ecological monitoring reports available on request.

 Advocacy - this is about supporting the cause.
-The national interest in freshwater issues and biodiversity has gained momentum in the last few years with a number of statutory documents under-development.
-This has been helpful to the Trust, in that habitat enhancement work is now "main-stream" and mandatory, under certain conditions.
+The national interest in freshwater issues and biodiversity has gained momentum in the last few years with a number of statutory documents underdevelopment.
+This has been helpful to the Trust, in that habitat enhancement work is now "mainstream" and mandatory, under certain conditions.
 This has assisted the Trust's work, with increasing numbers of landowners keen to fence streams and wetlands in order to meet the mandatory requirements.